Nivolumab and Relatlimab in Treating Patients with Advanced Chordoma

 IV.
 Determine the ORR and CBR via Choi criteria.

-Participants receive nivolumab intravenously (IV) over 60 minutes and relatlimab via infusion over 60 minutes on day 1.
-Courses repeat every 28 days for up to 2 years in the absence of disease progression or unacceptable toxicity.
+Patients receive nivolumab intravenously (IV) over 60 minutes and relatlimab via infusion over 60 minutes on day 1.
+Cycles repeat every 28 days for up to 2 years in the absence of disease progression or unacceptable toxicity.

-After completion of study treatment, participants are followed up within 100 days.
+After completion of study treatment, patients are followed up within 100 days.

 Trial Phase Phase II